Customer Service Interview Questions and Answers

 - What type of schedule are you looking to work?

-Tips for Preparing for a Customer Service Representative Interview
+Preparing for a Customer Service Representative Interview

 To prepare for your interview, make sure you know the requirements of the job.
 Look back at your resume and list any experiences you have had that demonstrate your ability to meet those requirements.
 This will be especially helpful with behavioral and situational interview questions.